bacalhau-project/bacalhau/docs/examples/workload-onboarding/bacalhau-docker-image/index.md

             sh -c 'uname -a && echo "Hello from Docker Bacalhau!"'
 ```

-In this example, I run an ubuntu-based job that echo's some stuff.
+In this example, I run an Ubuntu-based job that echo's some stuff.

 ### Structure of the command